Butler Committee (1927)

 The Harcourt Butler Committee under the chairmanship of Sir Harcourt Butler was appointed in 1927 to investigate and clarify the relationship between the paramount power of the British Raj in India, and the rulers of Princely States.
-There were two other members, William Searle Holdsworth and Sidney Peel.
+The two other members were, William Searle Holdsworth and Sidney Peel.

 The committee visited 16 States and submitted its report in 1929.

 Context

 The question of sovereignty and paramountcy was undefined at the time.
-There was a growing call among the princely states to clarify the term "paramountcy".
+There was a growing call among the princely states to clarify the term paramountcy.

 Recommendations

 In the committee's report of 1929, the "paramountcy" doctrine was reaffirmed.
 Guidelines were given for its application, and it was made clear that the financial relationship between the Raj and the States should be fair.